mdabrowski1990/uds/docs/source/pages/messages.rst

     :language: python

-In this chapter, you will find information about objects that carry diagnostic data on a different layer of OSI model.
+In this chapter, you will find information about :python:`messages` subpackage implementation.
+It contains code that is required to create and describe transmission of entities that carry diagnostic messages.

-In implementation we distinguish:
+In implementation we distinguish following entities that carry diagnostic data:
- - `UDS Message`_ - carries application UDS data on upper layers (layers 5-7 of OSI model)
+ - `UDS Message`_ - carries application UDS data (diagnostic service) on upper layers (layers 5-7 of OSI model)
  - `Network Protocol Data Unit`_ - it is a single packet that was created after segmentation of UDS Message (layers 3-4 of OSI model)
  - `Bus Frame`_ - a single frame transmitted over any bus that carries any data (not necessarily related to UDS communication)

+Additionally, you will find `Transmission Attributes`_ chapter which contains implementation details of enums that are used to describe type and direction of these entities transmission.

 UDS Message